Install kind on Oracle Linux

 root@kind-control-plane:/#

 2. crtictl is a command-line interface to inspect and debug container runtimes on a Kubernetes node.
-Use crictl to confirm that all the expected Kubernetes services are present inside the kind container.
+Use crictl to confirm that all the expected Kubernetes services exist within the kind container.

 crictl ps